Spring 2020 Online ARC Appointments

 - Notes and readings relevant to the assignment

 - Questions, concerns, and issues they want to address

 Appointments are booked for 1 hour, but typically last around 45 minutes so that there is time to complete a client report that summarizes your progress and is shared with relevant faculty, unless you request otherwise.

 The ARC expects that students will engage in substantial reflection and revision before scheduling a follow-up writing consultation.
 We strongly recommend against scheduling more than one appointments per week for one assignment in order to allow for reflection and revision.

-You can cancel appointments in WC Online up to four hours before the appointment; after that point, you need to request a cancellation by emailing the ARC at firstname.lastname@example.org.
+You can cancel appointments in WC Online before the appointment time.
+If you encounter any problem in canceling your appointment, please email the ARC at email@example.com.

 You may walk into the ARC anytime if there is an appointment slot, unbooked, and it is no more than 15 minutes passed that appointment hour.

 Late and missed appointment

 If you are more than 10 minutes late for your appointment, it may be canceled.
 If you miss or late to more than two appointments or cancel at the last minute more than twice, your WC Online account will be disabled.
 You must email the ARC for assistance.